 One less straightforward way to build credit is to have your parents add you as an authorized user on their credit card account(s).
 Technically, you won’t be liable for the bills on the account as an authorized user, so the credit score impact won’t be massive—but it can help those with little or no credit history.

-What should I look for in a credit card?
+What should I look for in my first credit card?

 The short answer is that it really depends on what you want to get out of the card—and your credit history.